 In general, wealthy people at that time gave capital to people who could be trusted and had good knowledge about trade.
 The aim is so that they can both benefits.
 These two criteria became an advantage for the Prophet Muhammad.
 He fulfills these two criteria because.
 That was proven since he was a child.
 In addition, he is also known as a person who always keeps promises — keeping promises is one of the main things that distinguishes one trader from another.

 The privileges of the Prophet Muhammad made many wealthy people trust him to manage their capital.
 He also often trades to many regions; Sham, Basra, and Yemen, but in Islamic history the famous story was when he traded to Sham.

-Khadijah bint Khuwalid finally told Nafisah to meet with Abu Talib because of the news circulating, that Abu Talib did not want the Prophet Muhammad far from him.
+Khadijah bint Khuwaylid finally told Nafisah to meet with Abu Talib because of the news circulating, that Abu Talib did not want the Prophet Muhammad far from him.
 The aim is to ask his permission.

-After that Abu Talib told the Prophet Muhammad, that Khadijah bint Khuwalid wanted him to bring his merchandise to Sham for sale there.
+After that Abu Talib told the Prophet Muhammad, that Khadijah bint Khuwaylid wanted him to bring his merchandise to Sham for sale there.
 Her merchandise is very much.
 Usually she gives someone as much merchandise as is usually transported with two camels to someone else.
 But this time she asked him to bring a lot of things that four camels could carry.
 That is because he has been known as a person who can be trusted and is very skilled in trading.

 The Prophet Muhammad gave the decision to Abu Talib.
 Everything depends on him.
 Actually, he objected if he had to be far from the Prophet Muhammad, for fear that something bad would happen to the Prophet Muhammad on the trip.
 But he did not want to prevent the Prophet Muhammad from receiving sustenance from Allah.
 With a heavy heart, he finally allowed the Prophet Muhammad to trade.